-Revegetation activities are important to the maintenance of the Revegetation Area along with specific project objectives.
+Revegetation activities are important to the maintenance of revegetation areas along with specific project objectives.
 These activities include mowing, pruning, thinning, chipping/shredding, and mulching.
 Periodic thinning of mature cottonwood and willow trees is performed to improve overall growth and avoid creating a safety hazard.
 Tree trimmings from pruning/thinning may be shredded in a chipper and spread or composted.
 These activities may create large quantities of vegetative debris, in particular woody debris.

-Vegetative debris will be evaluated on a case-by-case basis and may be dealt with in a variety of ways: chipping, mulching, composting, burning (i.e., in the burn box), or taken to landfill.
+Vegetative debris will be evaluated on a case-by-case basis and may be dealt with in a variety of ways: chipping, mulching, composting, or taken to landfill.